MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 # Start a chat and share a file in Dynamics 365 Guides on HoloLens

-When a Dynamics 365 Guides user on HoloLens is on a call with one or more remote collaborators on Microsoft Teams desktop, Microsoft Teams mobile, or Dynamics 365 Remote Assist, call participants can chat with each other, and the remote collaborator(s) on Teams or Dynamics 365 Remote Assist can share files or links in the Chat window.
+When a Dynamics 365 Guides user on HoloLens is on a call with one or more remote collaborators on Microsoft Teams desktop, Microsoft Teams mobile, or Dynamics 365 Remote Assist, call participants can chat with each other, and the remote collaborator(s) on Teams or Dynamics 365 Remote Assist can share files or page links in the Chat window.
 This is particularly useful in service-related scenarios where the remote expert wants to share a diagram or some other illustration to help the Dynamics 365 Guides user diagnose and/or solve a problem.

 > [!NOTE]
 > An adminstrator can remove the ability for a user to chat by modifying a Microsoft Teams policy.
 [Learn more about Teams policies supported by Dynamics 365 Guides](admin-teams-policies.md)